 But years later, we are still together.
 It’s not always easy, but it’s so incredibly worth it – and ultimately, that’s what it boils down to.
 Making a choice every day to invest in your relationship because it’s worth it to have that person in your life, even if you can’t physically be together.

-With more and more people in long distance relationships these days, I decided to reach out to some of my fellow bloggers to share their inspiring long distance relationship stories.
+With more and more people starting long distance relationships these days, I decided to reach out to some of my fellow bloggers to share their inspiring long distance relationship stories.
 I’ve loved reading through their stories – many are now reunited after years apart, including myself and Dan whilst we travel on our round-the-world trip together.

 I hope you enjoy these stories, and unlike my unsuccessful Google searches years ago, I hope they bring you some comfort that you’re not alone.